HB1793 (2026) Compare Changes

 2 Statement of Findings.
 The general court hereby finds that:

-I. The Constitution of New Hampshire, Part I, Article 2-a, guarantees the natural and essential right of the people to keep and bear arms in defense of themselves, their families, their property, and the state.
+I. The constitution of New Hampshire, part I, article 2-a, guarantees the natural and essential right of the people to keep and bear arms in defense of themselves, their families, their property, and the state.

-III.
+II.
 New Hampshire law provides for constitutional carry, recognizing that law-abiding citizens have the right to carry firearms without unnecessary government restriction.

 3 New Subdivision; Prohibition on Restrictions of Weapons on College Campuses.
 Amend RSA 159 by inserting after section 27 the following new subdivision: